The Truth About 'Must-Drive G318': Don't Blindly Set Off for Tibet as a Beginner

 Altitude Sickness Truth: It's Not About Whether You Can Handle It — It's About Giving Your Body Time

 The core determinant of altitude sickness isn't your physique — it's the speed at which you ascend from low to high altitude.
 Flying from Chengdu to Lhasa, you ascend 3,100m in 2 hours — your body can't react in time.
 Driving the 318, you climb from 500m to 3,650m over 8 days, and most people have almost no reaction.
 Ascending slowly is the most effective altitude sickness prevention strategy.
 Keep daily altitude gain to 300-600m, and choose low-altitude county towns for overnight stays.
+The travelers who suffer most are rarely the weakest — they're the ones who rushed.

 Road Condition Truth: Good and Bad Roads Alternate, but the Bad Parts Are Genuinely Bad

 Most of the 318 is paved, but the Markam-Zuogong section, Haizi Mountain section, and Nu River 72 Bends — washboard roads, gravel, and black-ice curves are a sedan's nightmare.
 During rainy season (June-August), landslides and mudslides are daily occurrences; in winter (November-March), black-ice sections are 10 times longer than in summer.
+The good stretches lull you into speeding; the bad ones punish you for it.
+Drive the asphalt like it's asphalt, and brake the moment the surface changes.

 Cost Truth: Carpooling Is Actually Better Value Than Driving Yourself

 True cost of self-driving the 318: fuel ~1,800 RMB + vehicle wear and depreciation at least 2,000 RMB + towing from 5,000 RMB if needed.
 That's not counting the mental cost of worrying about road conditions.
 Carpooling a Prado for 8 days costs 2,500-3,500 RMB per person — someone else handles all road conditions while you enjoy the scenery.
+If you don't own a vehicle built for this road, the "cheaper to drive myself" math usually falls apart the moment the undercarriage scrapes.

 Gear Truth: 90% of "Tibet Travel Gadgets" Are Useless

 Before departure, you frantically shop online — vehicle oxygen generators, satellite phones, rooftop tents.
 After the trip, you find the most useful items were ibuprofen (headache), thermos (hot water), and glucose (energy).
 Everything else sat untouched in the trunk the whole way.
+The 318's most reliable gear is boring: hydration, warmth, and a clear head.
+Spend your gadget budget on a good jacket and a second spare instead.

 🎒 What You Actually Need